YevhenValianskyi/Arduino-UNO-R4-WIFI-ping-display/README.md

-# ESP32 Ping Display with LED Matrix
+# Arduino Uno R4 Ping Display with LED Matrix

-This project visualizes the current ping time on an LED matrix.
+This project visualizes the current ping time on a 12x8 LED matrix.
 The lower the ping, the higher the bar display.

 ## 🔧 Hardware

-- ESP32 (tested with Arduino Nano ESP32)
+- Arduino Uno R4 (only supported board)
 - Arduino LED matrix (12x8)
 - Wi-Fi connection (SSID + password)

 ## 💡 Features

 - Connects to `clients3.google.com`
-- Measures ping time using `WiFiClient.connect()`
+- Measures ping time using WiFi connection methods supported on Uno R4
 - Displays the ping time as bars on the LED matrix
 - Bars scroll to the right to show historical data